 Supply And Demand

-Let’s say 10 people come in and place bets on the Packers.
-Now all of the sudden the books have to move the line to make the Browns more attractive to generate some action on that side.
+Let’s say ten people come in and place bets on the Packers.
+Now all of a sudden, the books have to move the line to make the Browns more attractive to generate some action on that side.
 So they might move the line to +11 or +12.
-Then once that catches the eyes of bettors, it should settle the line back down.
+Once that catches the eyes of bettors, it should settle the line back down.

 This supply and demand is one key factor as to why the lines are jumping around a lot.